 How to keep track of these expenses?
 What’s the best way to communicate?
-Next week we’ll write about our favorite divorced family communication tools for sharing calendars, tracking expenses and handling reimbursements.
+Check out our favorite divorced family communication tools for sharing calendars, tracking expenses and handling reimbursements.

 We want to help you be the best co-parents possible at Divorce Strategies Group!
-Give us a call at 281-210-0057 to learn more.
+Contact us today to learn more.